Krang: Abilities

+Equipment

+Throughout the rest of the show, as well as most other appearances, Krang's most notable combat ability is weaponry which he can switch his android bodies hands out for - his most commonly seen weapons are swords, maces, and blasters.

 Relating to the Utroms

 Krang's physical appearance was inspired by the Utroms from the original TMNT comic book.
+In several subsequent series, such as the 2012 IDW comic series, he is himself a member of the Utrom species.

 1987 series

-Prior to the start of the 1987 cartoon, Krang was a reptilian creature in command of an army of Rock Soldiers under the leadership of General Traag, and took the completed Technodrome, a powerful mobile battle fortress, and banished Von Drakus, who helped Krang build it, to Earth.
-When he was banished from Dimension X, Krang was stripped of his body and reduced to a brain-like form.
+Prior to the start of the 1987 series, Krang was a reptilian creature in command of an army of Rock Soldiers under the leadership of General Traag, and took the completed station called the Technodrome, a powerful mobile battle fortress, and banished Von Drakus, who helped Krang build it, to Earth.
+When he was banished from Dimension X, Krang was stripped of his body and reduced to a brain-like form forced to use small android walkers or small platforms to move.

 While on Earth, Krang allied himself with the Shredder, who, along with his robotic Foot Soldier army, moved into the Technodrome.
-In exchange, the Shredder had to design and build a new body for Krang, a human-shaped exo-suit.
-Shredder lived up to his part of the bargain in the season 1 episode "Shredder was Splintered", in no small part because he was unable to deal with the Turtles and needed Krang's help.
+In exchange, the Shredder had to design and build a new body for Krang, a human-shaped exo-suit referred to as his "android body", which he eventually turns giant and uses to attack the turtles.
+Shredder lived up to his part of the bargain in the season 1 episode "Shredder & Splintered", in no small part because he was unable to deal with the Turtles and needed Krang's help.
 In the season 3 episode "Shredderville", the Turtles have a dream of a parallel world in which they never lived, and Shredder had no problem taking over the world; in that world, Shredder abandoned Krang after his conquest was complete, leaving him with no body and a heavily-damaged Technodrome.